rajeevshukla/spring-microservices-with-docker/rabbitmq_clustering/README.md

   and the login http:host-ip:15672  using guest/guest.

-# Here the [tutorial link](https://developervisits.wordpress.com/2018/09/07/loading-1000-mock-datasets-in-java-8-for-working-with-java-8-stream/)  in case you want to go step by step.
+### Here the [tutorial link](https://developervisits.wordpress.com/2018/09/07/loading-1000-mock-datasets-in-java-8-for-working-with-java-8-stream/)  in case you want to learn step by step.